 This course provides an introduction to the principles of marketing geographical destinations and the economic/political impact of tourism on destinations.
-The course introduces the fundamentals of destination marketing and place and examines them within the context of tourism development.
-Topics include: how destinations evolve, visitor markets, convention & visitor bureaus and other tourism entities, marketing plans and case studies in destination marketing programs.
+The course introduces the fundamentals of destination marketing within the context of tourism development.
+Topics include: how destinations evolve, visitor markets, convention & visitor bureaus and other tourism entities, and marketing plans.
+Case studies in destination marketing programs are studied.
 This course also examines the major characteristics of tourist destinations throughout the world.
 Special emphasis is given to the following influences on tourism: analysis of the attraction, accessibility, tourism infrastructure, historical and cultural aspects, terrain, and climate.
 Prerequisites: HEM 101, HEM 102.

-Field Experience I HEM 299 3 Credits
+Field Experience I HEM299

 This course provides a supervised work experience in the hospitality or event management industry as a complement to academic coursework.
 Students earn 150 hours in the field, gain practical skills in a business environment, and begin to view the workplace from a management perspective.
 During the course of the field experience, students keep a personal reflective journal of critical incidents.
 In addition, they complete a detailed profile of the management systems and policies at their workplace for submission at the end of the field experience.
 Students participate in monthly discussion groups during the course of the semester to evaluate and compare their experiences.
-Students must have completed a minimum of 30 hours and have permission of the department chair.
-Prerequisites: HEM 101, HEM 102.
+Prerequisites: HEM 101, HEM 102 and Permission of the Department Chair.

-Advanced Special Events Management HEM 301 3 Credits
+Advanced Special Events Management HEM301

 This course explores the complex area of special event planning, including social and business events, retail promotions, meetings, conventions, benefits, and other public events.
-The course pro-vides students with a basis for using research as a tool to plan and organize special events.
-The class works towards understanding and practicing the five important elements of successful event plan-ning such as Budgeting, Site-Selection, Food and Beverage, Promotions, and Site Logistics.
+The course provides students with a basis for using research as a tool to plan and organize special events.
+The class works towards understanding and practicing the five important elements of successful event planning such as Budgeting, Site-Selection, Food and Beverage, Promotions, and Site Logistics.
 This course requires the execution of a successful event.
 Prerequisite: HEM 102.